-UNSECURED TAX ASSESSMENT INFORMATION: GENERAL INFORMATION: Taxable unsecured property located in El Dorado County on the lien date is inventoried and assessed by the County Assessor.
-Assessments are issued to the last known address reported to the assessor.
-Assessments are released to the auditor in July and a tax bill is calculated, issued, and mailed to the address on the tax roll.
+UNSECURED TAX ASSESSMENT INFORMATION: GENERAL INFORMATION: Taxable unsecured property located in El Dorado County on the lien date (January 1) is inventoried and assessed by the County Assessor.
+Each year, aircraft and business owners are sent a request to file a Property Statement.
+Additionally, all owners of boats valued at $100,000 or more, as well as all business owners with business personal property valued at $100,000 or more, are required by the State to report these assets to the Assessor’s office whether or not a request is sent.
+Please contact the Assessor’s office if you’re in doubt, as penalties are assessed for failure to file (530-621-5726; 530-621-5716).
+Assessments are issued to the last known address reported to the Assessor.
+Assessments are released to the Auditor’s office in July and a tax bill is calculated, issued, and mailed to the address on the tax roll.
 Unsecured property sold or disposed of after the lien date is taxable for the full year.
-The law does not provide for proration of the tax assessment.... click here for supplemental information to Tax Collector's Important Notice letter.
+The law does not provide for proration of the tax assessment.
+For information about disputing a bill, please click here.

 POSSESSORY INTERESTS: Any individual, group or corporation that has private use of publicly owned property is subject to a possessory interest assessment.
 CALAMITY CLAIM: State law authorizes the Assessor to re-evaluate any property sustaining a calamity loss of $10,000 or more, and to assist the property owner in complying with approved procedures to obtain property tax adjustments.
 AGRICULTURAL PRESERVE: Agricultural land owners who sign a contract with the County placing their land in Williamson Act (C.L.C.A.) have their agricultural land valued according to a special form of capitalization of income.
 The value is generally lower than the full cash value.
 Homesites, non-living improvements and outbuildings are valued on the same basis as other property under Proposition 13.